rabble-app/rabble-mobile/README.md

 # rabble

-This project Rabble customer app.
+This project is for Rabble customer.

 ## Getting Started